 On April 13, the new AWS Data Analytics Specialty certification journey officially began – before the beta phase in December 2019 / January 2020.
 It coincided with the AWS Database Specialty Beta, which forced me to choose between them.
 Finally, I decided to take the Databases Specialty, as I had recently tested from AWS Big Data.

-The “Beta exam” experience is very different from the “standard” one: 85 questions and 4 hours long – that is, 20 questions and one more hour – a really intense experience.
+The “Beta exam” experience is very different from the “standard” one: 85 questions and 4 hours long – that is, 20 questions and one more hour – an intense experience.
 I recommend taking a 5-minute break – in the centres, they are allowed – since, after the third hour, it is challenging to stay focused.

 The certification is the new version of AWS Big Data Specialty, an exam that will be withdrawn in June 2020.
-I will not go into much depth on the differences; suffice it to say that the domain of Machine Learning has been eliminated, expanding and updating the rest of the domains in depth.
+I will not go into much depth on the differences; suffice it to say that the domain of Machine Learning has been eliminated, expanding and updating the rest of the parts in depth.
 But beware, Machine Learning and IoT continue to appear integrated into the other domains; therefore, it is necessary to know them at an architectural level, at the very least.

 Prerequisites and recommendations

 - Analytics knowledge.
-Otherwise, I´d recommend studying books such as “Data Analytics with Hadoop” – O’Reilly 2016, or taking the courses indicated in the AWS Learning Path.
+Otherwise, I’d recommend studying books such as “Data Analytics with Hadoop” – O’Reilly 2016, or taking the courses indicated in the AWS Learning Path.
 Likewise, carry out laboratories or pet projects to obtain some practical experience.

-- Hadoop´s ecosystem knowledge.
+- Hadoop’s ecosystem knowledge.
 Connected to the previous point.
 High-level and architectural knowledge of the ecosystem is a must: Hive, Presto, Pig, …

 - Knowledge of Machine Learning and IoT – AWS ecosystem.
 Sagemaker and core IoT services at the architectural level